In Over My Spirit: Faithful Dissent on Full LGBTQ Inclusion | Sojourners

 'In over my spirit.'
 Image courtesy Semmick Photo/shutterstock.com

 My heart breaks.
 My head hurts.
 My spirit is broken on the question of LGBTQ inclusion in Christ’s church.
-In many ways, I am in the right place in the Evangelical Covenant Church (ECC).
+In many ways, I am in right place in the Evangelical Covenant Church (ECC).
 We affirm the central role of friendship in our life together.
 We believe in the freedom to hold diverse theological views in the spirit of renewal.
 Yet, to draw from Martin Luther King Jr.’s phrase, freedom has a dull ring for me on this topic.
 Not only have some in my church family questioned the right to hold a minority view on LGBTQ questions, they have questioned the spirit of dissent.

 The faithful pursuit of deeper answers in conversation with Scripture generates enormous fear, and this fear is understandable.
 Talking about LGBTQ questions is divisive in the current climate.
 Many believe the church has clearly spoken on this topic.
 Those ecclesial groups who have engaged it have lost churches and people.
 Understandably, leaders want to avoid this kind of thing happening under their watch.
 Still, pastors and lay people are on the front lines of ministering with and to their LGBTQ members — some of whom are clearly gifted for ministry and should be working themselves as pastors.

 I could cite stories of bullying, statistics on youth suicides, or examples of micro-aggressions directed at the LGBTQ community on a daily basis.
 The evangelical world knows this, however, and they still insist on debating the theology.
 So here is where I, as a Christian ethicist, underscore the importance of faithful dissent.
 Why?
 For starters, Jesus did it all the time, and yes, he drove a lot of people crazy.
-For reference, see Matthew, Mark, Luke, and John.
+For reference, see Matthew, Mark, Luke and John.
 The fact is, sometimes the majority view gets it wrong.
 We see it over and over throughout church history.

-What does this look like?
+What does dissent look like?
 The ECC has a beautifully written report on biblical authority and Christian freedom that offers a set of reflections on the relationship between Scripture and the practice of theology.
 Five themes woven throughout this theological short and our archival documents offer helpful parameters for evangelicals discerning the parameters of faithful dissent.
 These five criteria offer up what I call “Best Practices for Faithful Dissent.”
-They include: